1. Who is Zahra Alsamawi?

 2. What has she been doing?

-3. How do you approach writing a book about publishing writing?
+3. How do you approach directing a film like Abu Nawas Kingdom ?

-4. What have you learned along the journey of getting this project up?
+4. What have you learned along the journey of making this film?

 I can't believe how much I have learnt from the journey of making Abu Nawas Kingdom.
 The film was my major project back when I was studying my bachelor degree.
 When I was filming it, I had lots of obstacles but I took those obstacles as a tool to strengthen the film's output.

 5. What do you hope people will feel or experience when they finally see the film?